 How To Enable Auto-Scaling In GCP?

-To enable auto-scaling in GCP, you can use manage instance groups and configure them automatically.
-They will then automatically increase or decrease the compute resources based on the demand.
 You can accomplish this goal by leveraging various metrics such as CPU utilization, network traffic, or requests per second.
 To streamline this process further, Google Cloud Platform (GCP) offers auto-scaling policies that allow users to define specific rules for resource scaling based on predefined metrics.

 However, while GCP offers comprehensive compute resource auto-scaling, the options for auto-scaling no storage resources are limited.

 As mentioned above, storage significantly contributes to the overall cloud cost and needs effective optimization.
 However, optimizing storage resources is not a priority because its impact is not evident compared to computing resources.
-Meanwhile, the effect of computing resource performance on the end user is immediate and noticeable.
-However, optimizing storage resources is challenging, and we understand the compromise behind it.
-There are two significant reasons.

 To optimize storage efficiently, it is often required to create customized tools as the existing features offered by Cloud Service Providers (CSPs) have limited capabilities.
 This situation significantly increases the workload and time commitment for DevOps teams.